-Episcopal Relief & Development partners with the Episcopal Diocese of Honduras through its agencies responsible for development and community education.
+Episcopal Relief & Development is partnering with the Episcopal Diocese of Honduras through its agencies responsible for development and community education.

-Aanglidesh, the Diocese Development Agency, focuses on community Savings with Education (SwE) groups that enable members to grow their personal savings, access loans, and invest in their small businesses building their overall resilience and ability to manage household needs..
+Aanglidesh, the Diocesan Development Agency, focuses on community savings groups that enable members to grow their personal savings, access loans, and invest in their small businesses building their overall resilience and ability to manage household needs.
 In addition to training in financial literacy and business skills, group meetings also include discussions on topics such as domestic and gender-based violence, health, hygiene and nutrition.
+These groups also provide group members access to small internal loans.
 In 2018, the program piloted the integration of kitchen gardens to improve the nutrition of local families.
-In 2019, Aanglidesh will work with over 1,200 savings group members with these integrated activities.
+In 2020, the program plans to form 20 new savings groups.

 Aanglidesh provides opportunities to clergy, lay leaders and church members within ten geographic deaneries of the diocese to access small loans to develop and invest in self-sustaining businesses.
 These small enterprises improve livelihoods by giving communities the opportunity to grow economically.